tibbben/indigenous-cartography/syllabus.md

 #### *Week 13 (Apr.
 18 - Apr.
 22): Indigenous mapping and Natural Resource Management*

-> Explore how Indigenous groups have articulated rights over natrual resources through the use of maps or have lost territories due to natural resource mapping and claims.
+> Explore how Indigenous groups have articulated rights over natural resources through the use of maps or have lost territories due to natural resource mapping and claims.
+Possible field trip to Miccosukee Tribe Water Management Group.

 -   Rights to nature
 -   Informed consent